Moody Employee Making An Impact Part 2

 Men's dormitory on the outskirts of campus where Gunter is hoping to work with uniformed officers to patrol the campus.

 Staff members also need to know the allergies of each student and have their contact information in case of an emergency.
 Gunter is helping ensure IBC uses best practices in these areas.

 “I’m very thankful that I had the opportunity to use my gifts to benefit other believers.
 I also appreciate Moody giving me the time to be able to serve.” said Gunther while reflecting on his time at IBC.

 “Some may not immediately think of this as an area of ministry, but it absolutely is,” said Debbie Zelinski, vice president of Human Resources at Moody.
 “Because of Harrison’s counsel and hard work, students at IBC now have the opportunity to learn in an environment that is safe and serving their respective needs so that they can focus on being equipped to serve the Lord.”

 IBC Academic building and dormitory where new security lock key pads were installed.

 When new students arrive at IBC this coming August, Gunter plans to return so he is able to implement a medical checklist and complete a safety survey with practical steps the campus can follow.
 There are areas within the campus that Gunter has identified as still needing attention.
 A ministry team will be coming in during the summer months to help add new safety protocols to some of the campus.
 Gunter will also be involved in those upgrades.
 Gunter retuned in May 2017, to attened meetings and the graduation commencement.

-Additional stories of Moody Employees on Mission will continued to be shared via Moody’s news web page following their short-term mission trips.
+Additional Moody Employees Making an Impact stories will be shared via Moody’s news web page in the coming months.